-Due to the nature of deep packet analysis and detailed drill-down reporting functionality, Sensei requires more hardware resources than a standard L3-L4 firewall.
+Due to the nature of deep packet analysis and detailed drill-down reporting functionality, Sensei (ZENARMOR) requires more hardware resources than a standard L3-L4 firewall.

 Starting from Sensei 1.5 release, you can offload your reporting database to an external system.
-This allows you to be able to run Sensei on systems with a constrained amount of RAM.
+This allows you to be able to run Sensei (ZENARMOR) on systems with a constrained amount of RAM.

 It is recommended that you check if your Ethernet adapter functions well with netmap.

-If the number of active devices are more than 250 and the sustained WAN bandwidth is higher than 100 Mbps, we do not recommend deploying Sensei as a virtual guest since resources in virtual environments are generally shared between guest systems.
+If the number of active devices are more than 250 and the sustained WAN bandwidth is higher than 100 Mbps, we do not recommend deploying Sensei (ZENARMOR) as a virtual guest since resources in virtual environments are generally shared between guest systems.

-Below is the recommended minimum hardware requirements for Sensei based on the number of devices and the amount of sustained bandwidth.
+Below is the recommended minimum hardware requirements for Sensei (ZENARMOR) based on the number of devices and the amount of sustained bandwidth.